Lampeter students at the International Medieval Congress, Leeds

 Another highlight was hearing Dr Erica O’Brien give a paper on the Reading and Remembering in Margaret of York’s Benoit.
 The paper was one of three in an excellent session that gave me real food for thought on the subject of women and literacy in the middle ages.
 Other noteworthy incidents included discussing Steinbeck with an academic that featured heavily in our crusading module at a wine reception, experiencing the unique wonder of the IMC disco, and enjoying the top notch company of the other Lampeter ‘pilgrims’.

-I have found that attending conferences like the IMC and the Gregynog Medieval Colloquium have left me feeling like the world of academia is far more accessible than I had previously imagined.
+I have found that attending conferences like the IMC and the Gregynog Medieval Colloquium have left me feeling like the world of academia is far more accessible than I had previously imagined, find the best house cleaning service.
 These kinds of experiences have indubitably been significant contributing factors in my decision to study for my MA but, equally importantly, made me aware of how lucky I am to have studied under and alongside such brilliant, inspirational and supportive individuals at UWTSD Lampeter.

 Postscript: after graduating from UWTSD, Molly is currently studying for a Master’s in Medieval Studies at the University of York

 If you’re only used to our tiny campus in Lampeter, be prepared for a shock: the University of Leeds campus is enormous.
 So many buildings, so thank the gods there are maps all around the place – although rooms with names and not numbers can be a challenge. here’s always someone to ask though, so it’s only ever a temporary problem to find the way to the next session.

 The biggest problem has to be the size of the Congress: many hundred papers in hundreds of sessions, most of which look tempting.
 How to choose?